-54.-(1) Where the Commissioners investigate or propose to investigate any matter with a view to determining-

-- (a) whether there are grounds for believing that a relevant offence has been committed, or - (b) whether a person should be prosecuted for such an offence, the matter is to be treated as an assigned matter.
+- 54.-(1) Where the Commissioners investigate or propose to investigate any matter with a view to determining- - (a) whether there are grounds for believing that a relevant offence has been committed, or - (b) whether a person should be prosecuted for such an offence, the matter is to be treated as an assigned matter.

-(2) In paragraph (1) "assigned matter" has the meaning given by section 1(1) of CEMA(a).

-- (3) In this regulation a "relevant offence" means an offence under- - (a) Part 5 (Trade), - (b) regulation 37 (trade: licensing offences), - (c) regulation 45(6) (general trade licences: records), or - (d) regulation 46(5) (general trade licences: inspection of records).

-(4) Section 138 of CEMA(b) (arrest of persons) applies to a person who has committed, or whom there are reasonable grounds to suspect of having committed, a relevant offence as it applies to a person who has committed, or whom there are reasonable grounds to suspect of having committed, an offence for which the person is liable to be arrested under the customs and excise Acts(c), but as if-
+- (2) In paragraph (1) "assigned matter" has the meaning given by section 1(1) of CEMA(e). - (3) In this regulation a "relevant offence" means an offence under- - (a) Part 5 (Trade), - (b) regulation 37 (trade: licensing offences), - (c) regulation 45(6) (general trade licences: records), or - (d) regulation 46(5) (general trade licences: inspection of records). - (4) Section 138 of CEMA(f) (arrest of persons) applies to a person who has committed, or whom there are reasonable grounds to suspect of having committed, a relevant offence as it